Talmudic academies in Babylonia: Founding of academies

 Nehardea once more came into prominence under Amemar, a contemporary of Rav Ashi.
 The luster of Sura (also known by the name of its neighboring town, Mata Meḥasya) was enhanced by Rav's pupil and successor, Rav Huna, under whom the attendance at the academy reached unusual numbers.
 When Huna died, in 297, Judah ben Ezekiel, principal of the Pumbedita Academy, was recognized also by the sages of Sura as their head.
 On the death of Judah, two years later, Sura became the only center of learning, with Rav Chisda (died 309) as its head.
 Chisda had in Huna's lifetime rebuilt Rav's ruined academy in Sura, while Huna's college was in the vicinity of Mata Meḥasya (Sherira).
 On Chisda's death Sura lost its importance for a long time.
 In Pumbedita, Rabbah bar Nahmani (died 331), Joseph (died 333), and Abaye (died 339) taught in succession.
 They were followed by Raba, who transplanted the college to his native town, Mahuza (al-Mada'in).
-Under these masters the study of the Law attained a notable development, to which certain Judean-Palestinian scholars, driven from their own homes by the persecutions of Roman tyranny, contributed no inconsiderable share.
+Under these masters the study of the Law attained a notable development, to which certain Judean-Israeli scholars, driven from their own homes by the persecutions of Roman tyranny, contributed no inconsiderable share.

 After Raba's death, in 352, Pumbedita regained its former position.
 The head of the academy was Rav Nachman bar Yitzchak (died 356), a pupil of Raba.
 In his method of teaching may be discerned the first traces of an attempt to edit the enormous mass of material that ultimately formed the Babylonian Talmud.
 Not Pumbedita, however, but Sura, was destined to be the birthplace of this work.
 After Raba's death, Papa of Naresh, another of his pupils, founded a college in Naresh, near Sura, which, for the time being, interfered with the growth of the Sura school; but after Papa's death, in 375, the college at Sura regained its former supremacy.
 Its restorer was Rav Ashi, under whose guidance, during more than half a century (Ashi died 427), it attained great prominence, and presented such attractions that even the exilarchs came there, in the autumn of each year, to hold their customary official receptions.
 The school at Pumbedita recognized the preeminence of that of Sura; and this leadership was firmly retained for several centuries.